Champion 201223 - 4000/5000W Tri Fuel Generator With Electric Start

 Power & Run Time

-The Champion 201223 delivers 120V and boasts with a tri-fuel technology enabling it to utilize gasoline, propane, or natural gas.
-When powered by gasoline, it achieves a running wattage of 4,000W and a peak wattage of 5,000W.
-Upon using propane, it gains 3,600 rated watts and 4,500 peak watts.
-Its operation with natural gas provides 3,240W of rated wattage and 4,050W of starting wattage.
+The Champion 201223 delivers 120V and benefits from a tri-fuel technology that allows it to run on gasoline, propane, or natural gas.
+When gasoline-powered, it enjoys a running wattage of 4,000W and a peak wattage of 5,000W.
+When propane-powered, it benefits from 3,600 rated watts and 4,500 peak watts.
+Its natural gas operation offers 3,240W of rated wattage and 4,050W of starting wattage.

-In terms of running time, the 201223, equipped with a 5 gallons fuel tank, is capable of running continuously for around 14 hours at 50% load on a full gasoline tank (with fuel consumption estimated at around 0.36 gallons per hour).
-When utilizing propane, it provides around 10.5 hours (on a 20 lbs tank - propane consumption around 0.45 GPH) of operation.
+In terms of its run time capability, the 201223, furnished with a 5 gallons fuel tank, can maintain operations for around 14 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.36 gallons per hour).
+It also provides around 10.5 hours (on a 20 lbs tank - propane consumption around 0.45 GPH) of operation with propane.

 Outlets